closeio/flask-tracking/README.md

 ## Installation

+In your main application file, install the tracking app as follows:

 ```
 from flask.ext.tracking import Tracking
 Tracking(app)
 ```

+Make sure to set up the tracking app as early as possible to ensure accurate logging of the response and execution time.
+If you're using [Flask-gzip](https://github.com/elasticsales/Flask-gzip), install the tracking middleware afterwards to avoid logging compressed responses.

 From now on, all requests are stored in the tracking collection.